kalmanolah/kalmon-fw/doc/main.md

 External modules can be attached, mixed and matched to suit your needs.
 Examples of such modules are a sonar, accelerometer, humidity sensor, and so on.
-To configure modules, simply set use the configuration commands to insert module configuration into one of the available slots.
+To configure modules, simply use the configuration commands to insert module configuration into one of the available slots.

 The following modules are currently defined: